 I ordered the Terimayo hot dog, JAPADOG’s best seller.
 This dog is topped with teriyaki sauce, Japanese mayo, and seaweed.
 It’s served hot & fresh and it’s pretty tasty.
 Besides, can you really call yourself a hot dog connoisseur until you’ve had one with seaweed and Japanese mayo?
 They’ve got several different hot dogs like the Kobe Beef Dog, the Yakisoba Dog, and the Tonkatsu Dog.
 Don’t forget to try the Ice Age ice cream sandwich with flavors like mango, black sesame, and green tea.
 JAPADOG (www.japadog.com) is located at 530 Robson Street and they have several hot dog carts stationed on street corners around Vancouver.

 Richmond Night Markets

-Like many of you, I’m a sucker for a good street market, so the night markets in Richmond are a must do if you’re in Vancouver during the summer.
-You’ll find lots of smartphone and tablet accessories, toys, gadgets, and clothes – like “Gangnam Style” socks.
+Like many of you, I’m a sucker for a good street market, so the night markets in Richmond are a must do if you’re in the Vancouver area during the summer.
+You’ll find lots of smartphone and tablet accessories, toys, gadgets, and clothing – reminds me of the street markets in Hong Kong.
 The real star of the night markets is the food.
 Bring your appetite and feast on assorted barbequed meat on a stick, bubble tea and Korean twister potatoes.
 You really can’t go wrong with Asian food on a stick.

 The International Summer Night Market is located at 12631 Vulcan Way behind the Home Depot.
 You will need to drive or take a bus to get to this market.
 Parking is $4 and admission is free.
 You can find free street parking around the area as well.
 Check out their websites for more details.

 Vancouver is a picturesque city; a good mix of natural beauty, outdoor recreation, shopping and a great food scene.
-One day wasn’t enough, it left me wanting to see and do more.
+One day wasn’t enough, it left us wanting to see and do more.